 As with any Compact Flash card review, especially in the world of wildlife photography, the first question we ask ourselves is who is the reviewer and why should I trust their opinion.
 Let me begin by saying I am not a world renowned wildlife photographer, yet, so I’ll have to answer the trust question with a little story.
 Before I was hot and heavy into wildlife photography I photographed hunting retriever field trials.
 This is where hunting retrievers run land and water tests to get their certifications.
 Long story short on this particular day a dog by the name of Willie was running the water test and part way through the test he sank under the water like a stone.
 I rushed down from where I was shooting and into the water about waist deep.
 We eventually found him lying on the bottom and carried him to shore.
 He’d been under a good 30-45 seconds so he had no pulse and was breathless so I and a handler began canine CPR and after about three minutes managed to revive Willie.
-You can read the full story here, but by now you’re wondering how this story has anything to do with a Lexar Compact Flash card review.
+By now you’re wondering how this story has anything to do with a Lexar Compact Flash card review.

 Just so happens that after we sent Willie off to the clinic I realized two of my Lexar CompactFlash Cards were in my pocket, which of course had been totally submerged in water during the whole ordeal.
 As I pulled them from their protective cases they began to drain.
 I had all but reconciled that the pictures of the dogs that had run previously would be lost and I would be buying two new cards when I returned home.
 Of course I wouldn’t be writing this review if that were the case, but you already had that figured out.
 That story took place in the summer of 2009 and I am pleased to report those two cards are still working like a charm which I find amazing.
 I get the whole water resistant thing, but these puppies appear to be waterproof although I don’t see that advertised on the Lexar site, perhaps they don’t want to brag.